 The founder of the Mount Vernon Ladies Association (MVLA), Ann Pamela Cunningham created the organization responsible for saving and restoring Mount Vernon.
 In doing so, she established one of the earliest preservation and heritage organizations in the United States..
 Cunningham led the organization as Regent from its inception in 1853 until she stepped down in 1874.

 Cunningham was born in 1816 in Laurens County, South Carolina on Rosemont, her family's estate.
 Her parents Louisa and Robert were well entrenched in the upper-class societies of South Carolina, as well as Philadelphia and Alexandria.
-An only child, Cunningham's upbringing included every refinement deemed necessary for a young lady of the upper class; she received education both at home and at fashionable boarding schools.
+Cunningham's upbringing included every refinement deemed necessary for a young lady of the upper class; she received education both at home and at fashionable boarding schools.

 Ann Pamela Cunningham, by James Reid Lambdin, c.
 1860.

 To return to South Carolina, Cunningham's mother boarded a steamer on the Potomac River.
 Awoken in the dead of night at the sound of the ship's bell, Mrs. Cunningham witnessed the state of Mount Vernon as the ship steamed by.
 What she saw inspired her to write her daughter, "I was painfully distressed at the ruin and desolation of the home of Washington and the thought passed through my mind: Why was it that the women of his country did not try to keep it in repair, if the men could not do it?
 It does seem such a blot on our country!"1 Cunningham was inspired by her mother's sentiments and took up the cause of purchasing and restoring Mount Vernon.